openMF/android-client/README.md

 <div align="center">
 <img src="https://user-images.githubusercontent.com/37406965/51083189-d5dc3a80-173b-11e9-8ca0-28015e0893ac.png" alt="Android Client" />

-# Android-Client - Field Officer Application For MifosX
+# Android-Client Android Application for MifosX

 This Android application is built on the powerful [MifosX](https://mifosforge.jira.com/wiki/spaces/MIFOSX/overview) platform and written in Kotlin.
 MifosX is a comprehensive core banking platform designed for field officers to efficiently process transactions, manage client data, track center records, group details, and handle various types of accounts such as loans, savings, and recurring accounts.
 The application's primary goal is to streamline field operations, making them easier and more efficient.